History

 For its 70th gala anniversary season (2013-14), the Chorus mounted two very different performances.
 First was “An Afternoon with Mother Goose” that featured renowned storyteller Fiona Siobhan Powell narrating various nursery rhymes with historical commentary, followed by choral renditions.
 The audience was overwhelmingly comprised of the young and young-at-heart, with the tiniest ones gathered on-stage at the singers’ feet.
 Fast forward to Palm Sunday, the Chorus performed what some critics call the crowning gem of all choral compositions, J.S.
 Bach’s Mass in B Minor.
 It was an ambitious program and very well executed, with kudos to maestro Wetherald, our talented chamber orchestra, and to five top-notch featured soloists.
 In its 71st season, the Chorus presented three concerts, “Ghoultide Scarols”, “Praise Parisienne”, and “A Cloud of Witnesses”.
 The latter eponymously-named piece was an original composition by Music Director Wetherald, who created it to honor the ordinary people who have affected all of us in extraordinary ways.
 It was both a tribute to Mr. Wetherald’s late son, Noah, as well as Ned’s signature accomplishment with the Chorus prior to his retirement at the end of the 2014-15 season.

-Now, in 2015-16, we have enthusiastically welcomed Michael Connor as he stepped up to the conductor’s podium as our newly-selected music director.
+In 2015-16, we enthusiastically welcomed Michael Connor as he stepped up to the conductor’s podium as our newly-selected music director.
 Mike is no stranger to the Chorus, having been a frequent guest soloist with us as well as occasional conductor.

 During Mike’s first season with us, he programmed a joint concert for Oktoberfest with the Chorus and members of Williamsport’s German-singing Gesang Verein Harmonia, which he also directs.
 Then there was the Rutter Gloria performed as part of a Glorious Christmas concert, followed in April by another wonderful collaboration to present Karl Jenkins’ Requiem, this time with the Turning Pointe School of Ballet accompanied by a taiko drummer and shakuhachi flautist.